 How do I apply?

 Interested students and faculty/staff members fill out an application at the beginning of the Fall Semester.
 Once all applications are received, Mentor/Mentee pairings are established based on common interests, main campus and areas of experience.
-Application for next year will be available in August 1.
+Application for next year will be available on August 1.

-For more information, please contact the Coordinator of Programs for New Students at 972.516.5047 or firstname.lastname@example.org.
+For more information, please contact the Interim Assistant Director of Student Life at 972.881.5787 or email@example.com.